top of page

 Will you be reintroducing wolves, bears or lynx?

-No. We fully support returning missing species to Scotland but Bac Dubh is not suitable for large predators.
+No. although we fully support returning missing species to Scotland, Bac Dubh is not suitable for large predators.

 Will you be planting trees on the peatland?